 Sports betting and casino gambling is a very popular pastime.
 You only have to look at how popular destinations like Las Vegas and Atlantic City are.
 Drawing in millions of visitors every year, not just from the US, but from all over the globe.
 We love the action, the thrill, the atmosphere, the lights, and of course the gambling.

 But, as you probably know, sports betting is not legal in all US states and while many are legalizing it, a lot of states are still lagging behind.
 If you are in a state where online & mobile sports betting or online casinos are not allowed, you may feel a tad frustrated that many fellow gamblers in other states can bet.
 But is there a way to get around this and use a VPN for sports betting?
 Can you use an internet proxy service to spoof your location?
 Will a VPN work with a legal sportsbook?
+Can you still claim free bets and bonuses still in other states?
 Can I use a VPN to gamble online?
 These are all questions keen gamblers regularly ask.

 In 2018, the repeal of PASPA meant that states were able to decide if they want to allow sports betting in the state.
 Many states including New Jersey, Pennsylvania, and Indiana jumped on the chance to legalize sports betting.
 A lot of Americans were betting anyway with offshore sportsbooks and the states were losing a lot of tax revenue abroad to places like Curacao.